 Pandora saw the power of voice early and has been investing heavily in voice.
 Pandora skill was first made available when Amazon first launched Alexa in 2014.
 Pandora has evolved their skill over time to offer great listener experience as new tech becomes available.
 One example was when Music Skill API became available a part of the Alexa Skills Kit (ASK).

-“Alexa is the number one smart speaker in the U.S.,” says Brian Park, the staff Product Manager for the Pandora Experience on Alexa.
+“Alexa is the number one smart speaker in the U.S.,” says Brian Park, Staff Product Manager for the Pandora Experience on Alexa.
 “And Amazon has been a very important partner for us for many years.
 We want to be everywhere our customers are, and our customers are using Alexa.”

 Now, as Alexa turns five years old, Pandora has added app-to-app account linking allowing Pandora customers to link to their Alexa app with practically a one-touch operation, creating an even more frictionless listening experience.